DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 Thanks to [my employer](https://www.masterbrainbytes.com/) for letting me turn the documentation for setting up our server into a proper blog post!

+Thanks to [Yamagi](https://www.yamagi.org//) for proofreading this and answering my stupid questions about server administration :-)

 <!-- Below: Footnotes -->

 [^hoster]: As a **server** we chose the [Contabo](https://contabo.com/) "Cloud VPS M" for €10.49/month,